klown/personal-data-server/README.md

 ### Skip Docker

 By default, running `npm start` or `npm test` will start a Postgres docker container to serve the backend database.
 However, as Docker is not supported by Windows OS, another option is to install Postgres locally and set the environment variable `SKIPDOCKER` to inform scripts to skip the auto-start of a Postgres docker container.
 Example:

 ```bash
 export SKIPDOCKER=true; npm start
 ```

+Note: In order for the script to access the local Postgres database, you need to add a superuser account to the Postgres with username `admin` and password `asecretpassword`.
+This account can be created using [the pgAdmin tool](https://www.pgadmin.org/) in the "Login/Group Roles" section, or else via direct commands via [the psql driver](https://www.postgresql.org/docs/9.3/app-psql.html).

 ## Configuration